franciscop/picnic/README.md

-## Authors

-Created by [Francisco Presencia](https://github.com/FranciscoP).
-SASS from [Jordan Wallwork](https://github.com/jordanwallwork).
-Significant fixes from [Alex Galushka](https://github.com/galulex).
-Tons of help in several parts of the project from [Emilio Coppola](https://github.com/Coppolaemilio).

 ## Wait, *invasive*?

 Many libraries rely upon adding classes to your already existing html elements, resulting in bloated code like `<button class="btn btn-primary">Hey</button>`.
 It would be easier if the buttons knew they are, well, *buttons*.
 Crazy eh?

 This setup works neatly for newly created projects or for pages that you have to build quick from scratch.
+It also allows for a much more intuitive extension of base elements.